VIC.GOV.AU | Policy and Advisory Library

 • information on the school website.

-• explain the purposes of the dress code and the reason for any proposed changes
+• the purposes of the student dress code

 • provide for careful consideration of any information and variety of viewpoints collected in the consultation process before finalising the decision-making process